git/git.github.io/Mentoring-Program-Guide.md

 possible or practical when you are blocked.

-It could be OK to discuss personal or technical things or anything not directly related to your project with only one of your mentors, (like with anyone else).
+It could be OK to discuss personal or technical things or anything not directly related to your project with only one of your mentors (like with anyone else).
 Just ask them.

 If you prefer to have a completely fixed schedule from the start as